AndrewChildre/code-every-day/log.md

 Day 82 July 10, 2021
 Todays Progress: My form validation projectis very close to being done.
 I fixed the styling, got the form to clear when submitted, the best part is I added confetti on the success page.
-THoughts: It's been a fun little project and have learned a lot.
+Thoughts: It's been a fun little project and have learned a lot.

 ---------------------------------------------------------------------------------------